 CBC reporter, Bryce Hoye, takes a look at alarming statistics that indicate a spike in overdoses in Manitoba during the COVID isolation period.

-Aurora’s Ian Rabb discussed some of the disturbing trends with Bryce saying, “We haven’t had an overdose surge like this probably for two years.”
+“We haven’t had an overdose surge like this probably for two years.”

 In the article, the Manitoba chief medical examiner’s office said they wouldn’t have any official data for overdoses until later this year, but input from addiction services workers and 911 call data from the Winnipeg Fire Paramedic Service tell a scary story.